 - Ability to multitask and manage time effectively.

-Make sense?
-After you highlight the skills, it’s time to add them to your resume.
+After you highlight the skills the employer is looking for, it's time to add them to your resume.

 Use your research skills to learn more about the company so you can also align with their higher-level goals in your resume and the job interview.
 For example, if the company values customer satisfaction above all else, emphasize your ability to ensure customer happiness and retention.